cslamar/cslamar.github.io/content/articles/midi-mixer-part-1/index.md

 ## Final Product

 That's it!
-You should now be able to trigger that EQ setting to whichever application you configured.
+You should now be able to trigger the EQ setting to whichever application you configured (Roon in this example).
 You can keep adding more by repeating the same steps above with the following things in mind:

-* You **MUST** use the same Keyboard Maestro variable `KMEQ` in my example for all the Keyboard Maestro triggers.
-Since that is what is sent to that single shortcut, the value should be unique though.
+* You **MUST** use the same Keyboard Maestro variable (`KMEQ` in my example) for all the Keyboard Maestro triggers.
+Since that is what is sent to that single shortcut, the value should be unique.
-* When expanding the Shortcut, simply add a new `If` block, deleting the otherwise block as before, and match it with the value from the Keyboard Maestro variable value.
+* When expanding the Shortcut, simply add a new `If` block, deleting the `Otherwise` block as before, and match it with the value from the Keyboard Maestro variable value.

 {{< figure
   src="/img/midi-mixer/final-controller.jpg"